MAKArcti/docs-2_GOSH/docs/working-with-gosh/gosh-web.md

 ## __Create account__

-To get started with GOSH, you need an active Github-account
+To get started with GOSH, you need an active Github-account.

 Click **Create account with Github** to start registering on GOSH

 ![](../images/gosh_web_Authorize_Gosh_01.jpg)

 After click **Authorize gosh-sh**

 ![](../images/gosh_web_Authorize_Gosh_02.jpg)

+!!! info
+    The special GOSH DAO Bot will help with registration in Gosh.
+    It will deploy your DAO and upload your selected repositories to GOSH.

 In the list of organizations received from Github, click on the organization

 ![](../images/gosh_web_Authorize_Gosh_03.jpg)

-and select repositories for upload into Gosh
+and select repositories for upload into Gosh.

 ![](../images/gosh_web_Authorize_Gosh_04.jpg)